So, you are a powerful villain in need of a Quirky Miniboss Squad

-- In Smallville, the Monster of the Week in the episode "Prototype" turns out be Wes Keenan who Lois is an Unlucky Childhood Friend to, turned into a genetically engineered Super Soldier for Lex Luthor.
+- In Smallville, the Monster of the Week in the episode "Prototype" turns out be Wes Keenan who Lois grew up with as a Military Brat, turned into a genetically engineered Super Soldier for Lex Luthor.
 He was drafted into Afghanistan, severely injured in a battle, and LuthorCorp retrieved his body.
 He was officially declared KIA, though he unknowingly made a Deal with the Devil, with Luthor promising that he will properly serve his country like never before.
 Luthor had scientists experiment on him with DNA from several "meteor freaks" and a "Zoner" (aliens from Krypton/had contact with Kryptonians), giving him Super Strength (enough to rival Clark), barrier projection, Invisibility and Super Speed.
 More so, he was conditioned so that he remembers nothing of his old life, making him a perfect assassin for pesky senators attempting to shut down Luthor...

 - In Lexx, His Divine Shadow stabbed Kai, last of the Brunnen-G, after the latter's doomed attempt to defeat him.
 Believing that Kai deserved a punishment beyond death, the Divine Shadow had Kai's body "decarbonized" making him into a brainwashed undead Divine Assassin.
 Two thousand years later, this bit the Divine Shadow in the ass when Kai managed to regain his memories and his willpower.